emad-elsaid/emad-elsaid.github.io/Stable Diffusion on Archlinux.md

   uid: 1000
   gid: 1000
 ```
 * Previous commands took too long to finish (couple hours).
-I'm now sure where the slowness is coming from.
+I'm not sure where the slowness is coming from.
 I noticed it's maxing out 1 logical CPU out of 16 :frowning_face:
 * Clone xformers https://github.com/facebookresearch/xformers and cd into it
 * Setup the rest of requirements
 ```